Asymptotic properties of generalized D-solutions to the stationary axially symmetric Navier-Stokes equations: Acknowledgments

 \section{Acknowledgments}

-The authors wish to thank Prof. Qi S. Zhang in UC Riverside for his constant encouragement on this topic.
-Z. Li is supported by the Startup Foundation for Introducing Talent of NUIST (No. 2019r033).
-X. Pan is supported by Natural Science Foundation of Jiangsu Province (No. SBK2018041027) and National Natural Science Foundation of China (No. 11801268).
+The authors wish to thank Prof. Qi S. Zhang in UC Riverside for his constant encouragement on this topic and the referees for careful reading and very useful comments.
+Z. Li is supported by Natural Science Foundation of Jiangsu Province (No. BK20200803) and National Natural Science Foundation of China (No. 12001285).
+X. Pan is supported by National Natural Science Foundation of China (No. 12031006, No. 11801268).